About Phil

 My first ever memory is laying next to an electric guitar that was laid on my parents bed so I could hit the strings.

-I played in bands through school and did all sorts of shows and concerts back then, most of the time using my first electric guitar - a Squire Bullet.
+I played in bands through school and did all sorts of shows and concerts back then, most of the time using my first electric guitar – a Squier Bullet.

 It was around 1986 that I saw a red Fender Stratocaster hanging in the window of a local music shop.
 I managed to convince my dad that he should buy it and let me pay him back.
-It was a Japanese 1986 Standard, and was £288! - I still have it to this day, and I still use it!
+It was a Japanese 1986 Standard, and was £288! – I still have it to this day as part of a collection, and It plays fantastic.

 My first 'pro' band was 'Box Clever'.
 We toured all over the UK.
 Eventually it became a mixture of fun and tension as I began to try and introduce my own songs into the set.
 It was my first taste of trying to 'make it' - we recorded with UB40's Producer, performed for BBC Pebble Mill and even got Radio 1 airplay.